jofas/blog/content/002-first-time-running/index.md

 routines&mdash;including regular exercising&mdash;which lead to the excitement of being the host to a dear friend turn sour.
-Whenever I'm in such a restless state of mind, my subconscious turns to escapism manifesting itself in masochistic fantasises of self-castigation through, well, excessive bodily exercise.
+Whenever I'm in such a restless state of mind, my subconscious turns to escapism manifesting itself in a wish for self-castigation through, well, excessive bodily exercise.

 % Paragraph setting the concrete scene + my state of mind (stress, restlessness and anxiety feeling like an itch that must be scratched)